realworldocaml/book/en/compiler-backend.md

 The `cont` command resumes execution after a breakpoint has paused it, `bt` displays a stack backtrace, and `clear` deletes the breakpoint so that the application can execute until completion.
-GDB has a host of other features we won't cover here, but you view more guidelines via Mark Shinwell's talk on ["Real-world debugging in OCaml"](http://www.youtube.com/watch?v=NF2WpWnB-nk<).
+GDB has a host of other features we won't cover here, but you can view more guidelines via Mark Shinwell's talk on ["Real-world debugging in OCaml"](http://www.youtube.com/watch?v=NF2WpWnB-nk<).

 One very useful feature of OCaml native code is that C and OCaml both share the